Update: ‘Jeep Compass mild-hybrid spotted in the U.S.’ section updated.

-Following the 2022 Jeep Compass in November 2020, Stellantis (formerly FCA) has launched the 2022 Jeep Compass plug-in hybrid in the European market.
+Following the 2022 Jeep Compass in November 2020, Stellantis (formerly FCA) launched the 2022 Jeep Compass plug-in hybrid in the European market last year.
 The Jeep Compass plug-in hybrid variant gets a minor exterior refresh, a revamped interior, and new convenience technologies.

 Video courtesy: Youtube.com/DP Cars